Common Questions About HIV And STDs: Symptoms And Tests

 No, there is no cure for HIV.
 However, people diagnosed with HIV can keep the virus under control with proper treatment and lifelong medication, including ART or Antiretroviral therapy, pills, and shots.

 Keeping a proper and regular track of sexual health is extremely important for both men and women.
 Hence, STD testing should be done immediately as soon as symptoms of STD arise.
-If you think that you have contracted HIV recently, you can get your HIV testing done at Affordable Rapid Testing in Phoenix, AZ.
+If you think you have contracted HIV recently, you can get your HIV testing done at Affordable Rapid Testing in Phoenix, AZ.
 We have the finest doctors working with us to ensure our patients get rapid results at affordable rates.
 We also accept walk-in appointments.
 Contact us for further queries and details of the STD screenings done here.

 An acute hepatitis C infection doesn’t need to become chronic.
 Many people get rid of HCV from their bodies just after the acute phase with an after-effect called spontaneous virus clearance.
-Several studies on people infected with acute HCV show that a variation of 15% to 25% can be seen in spontaneous viral clearance rates.
+Several studies on people infected with acute HCV show that a 15% to 25% variation can be seen in spontaneous viral clearance rates.
 Acute hepatitis C can also be treated by antiviral therapy.

 Though chronic hepatitis follows a similar pattern, irrespective of the form of HCV, the treatment recommendations may differ based on HCV genotype.